 Healthy Building Environments

-We lease or own more than 362,250 square feet of LEED-certified space.
-In other locations, we implement built environment guidelines to provide healthy workplaces for Allstate employees and guests.
-As Allstate builds new locations, we strive to align with certifications like Leadership in Energy and Environmental Design (LEED).
+Allstate leases or owns more than 362,000 square feet of LEED-certified space.
+In other locations, we implement indoor environment guidelines to provide healthy workplaces for employees and guests.
+As Allstate builds new locations, we strive to align with certifications like Leadership in Energy and Environmental Design.

 Allstate has an ongoing indoor air quality (IAQ) program.
-Every two to four years, we conduct IAQ surveys at each location to assure they are safe and meet Allstate’s IAQ comfort guidelines.
+At a minimum, every two to four years, we conduct IAQ surveys at each location to assure they are safe and meet Allstate’s IAQ comfort guidelines.
 Allstate developed these guidelines to meet or exceed applicable Occupational Safety and Health Administration and American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) standards for indoor air quality.
-In 2018, we conducted 47 IAQ surveys, covering about a third of owned and leased locations larger than 5,000 square feet.

 The Administration and Real Estate department leads several other initiatives to ensure a safe environment for employees and protection of the natural environment.
 For example, each year the team leads asbestos awareness training and spill plan control and countermeasures training sessions to facility-related employees.
-The company uses an online portal to track which employees receive safety training, how often they receive it and how well they perform.
+An online portal tracks which employees receive safety training, how often they receive it and how well they perform.